NORVIControllers/EC-M12-BC-C6-C-B/EC-M12-BC-C6-C-B Test/README.md

 This example shows how to:
 - Initialize and configure the EC-M12-BC-C6-C-B controller
 - Read sensor data through the RS-485 Modbus interface
-- Connect to the cellular network using the SIM7600 module
+- Connect to the cellular network using the SIM7070 module
-- Publish sensor values to an MQTT/ThingsBoard server
 - Implement low-power operation using shutdown and wake-up control

 ## What the User Should Do